DrDonk/OC4VM/readme.md

 networking type is required and so will start disconnected.

 ## 2.3 VMware Tools
 OC4VM provides a copy of the VMware macOS guest tools ISO images.
-To install mount the ISO file using the VMs virtual CD/DVD drive.
+To install mount the darwin.iso file using the VMs virtual CD/DVD drive.

-## x.
-Limitations

 ## x.
 VMware Downloads
 These URLs will link to the latest versions of VMware's products: